Destiny's Child: Musical style and themes

-Destiny's Child recorded R&B songs with styles that encompass urban, contemporary, and dance-pop.
-In the group's original lineup, Beyoncé was the lead vocalist, Rowland was the second lead vocalist, Luckett was on soprano, and Roberson was on alto.
-Beyoncé remained as the lead vocalist in the group's final lineup as a trio, however, Rowland and Williams also took turns in singing lead for the majority of their songs.
-Destiny's Child has cited R&B singer Janet Jackson, En Vogue and TLC as their influences.
-Ann Powers of The New York Times described Destiny's Child music as "fresh and emotional ... these ladies have the best mixes, the savviest samples and especially the most happening beats."
-In the same publication, Jon Pareles noted that the sound that defines Destiny's Child, aside from Beyoncé's voice, "is the way its melodies jump in and out of double-time.
-Above brittle, syncopated rhythm tracks, quickly articulated verses alternate with smoother choruses."
-The group usually harmonize their vocals in their songs, especially on the ballads.
-In most instances of their songs, each member sings one verse and chimes in at the chorus.
-In their third album Survivor (2001), each member sings lead in the majority of the songs.
-Beyoncé said, "... everybody is a part of the music ...
-Everybody is singing lead on every song, and it's so great—because now Destiny's Child is at the point vocally and mentally that it should be at."
-Beyoncé, however, completely led songs like "Brown Eyes" and "Dangerously in Love 2".
-The group explored themes of sisterhood and women's empowerment in songs such as "Independent Women" and "Survivor", but have also been criticized for the anti-feminist message of songs such as "Cater 2 U" and "Nasty Girl".
+Destiny's Child primarily recorded R&B material, with works that incorporated elements of hip hop, dance, and pop.
+In the group's original lineup, Beyoncé was the lead vocalist, Rowland was the second lead vocalist, Luckett took on soprano parts, and Roberson sang alto.
+Beyoncé continued as the primary lead vocalist in the final trio lineup, though Rowland and Williams also alternated lead vocals on many tracks.
+The group frequently harmonized, particularly on ballads, with each member typically taking a verse and joining together on the chorus.
+On their album Survivor, all three members sang lead on most tracks.
+In most of the songs from Destiny Fulfilled, the verses are divided into three sections, with Beyoncé singing first, followed by Rowland, then Williams; the three harmonize together during the choruses.

+Members of Destiny's Child cited R&B music artists such as Janet Jackson, En Vogue, and TLC as some of their key influences.
+The New York Timess Ann Powers described their music as "fresh and emotional", deeming their mixes the "best", their samples the "savviest", and their beats the "most happening".
+Jon Pareles, writing for the same publication, said that a defining sound of the group is "the way [their] melodies jump in and out of double-time.
+Above brittle, syncopated rhythm tracks, quickly articulated verses alternate with smoother choruses".
+In 2001, Beyoncé said: "Everybody is a part of the music [...] everybody is singing lead on every song, and it's so great—because now Destiny's Child is at the point vocally and mentally that it should be at."
+The group explored themes like women's empowerment in songs such as "Independent Women" and "Survivor", but have also been criticized for the anti-feminist message of songs like "Cater 2 U" and "Nasty Girl".